 The Prescription Drug Affordability board (PDAB or the board) was established in the Department of Consumer and Business Services (DCBS) and is committed to protecting residents of Oregon, state and local governments, commercial health plans, health care providers, pharmacies licensed in Oregon, and other constituent groups within the Oregon health care system from the high costs of prescription drugs.
-The board was established by the legislature in 2021 under Senate Bill (SB) 844, later codified in Oregon Revised Statute (ORS) 646A.693.1 The board provides policy recommendations and reports to the Oregon Legislature.
+The board was established by the legislature in 2021 under Senate Bill (SB) 844, later codified in Oregon Revised Statute (ORS) 646A.693.2 The board provides policy recommendations and reports to the Oregon Legislature.
 These materials include a report issued each December with legislative policy recommendations for making prescription drugs more affordable within the state's healthcare system.
 The board also produces an annual legislative report that address issues relating to generic drugs.

 The responsibilities of the board include conducting affordability reviews to identify nine drugs and at least one insulin product that it determines may create affordability challenges for health care systems or through high out-of-pocket costs incurred by Oregonians.
-Oregon Administrative Rules include the criteria to be used in conducting affordability reviews on prescription drugs and insulin products.2 Through the authority granted under SB 192 (2023), the PDAB is developing a plan for establishing upper payment limits (UPLs) on drugs sold in the state of Oregon that are subject to affordability reviews under ORS 646A.694.^{3,4}
+Oregon Administrative Rules include the criteria to be used in conducting affordability reviews on prescription drugs and insulin products.3 Through the authority granted under SB 192 (2023), the PDAB is developing providing to legislators a plan for establishing upper payment limits (UPLs) on drugs sold in the state of Oregon that are subject to affordability reviews under ORS 646A.694.^{4,5}

 In December 2023, the board, acting through the Department of Consumer and Business Services, Division of Financial Regulation, contracted with Myers and Stauffer (PO-44000-00028053) to provide prescription drug consulting and outreach services related to the board's SB 192 obligations.
 As part of these services, Myers and Stauffer conducted focus group meetings with constituent groups as identified and approved by board staff, including the Public Employees' Benefits Board (PEBB), Oregon Educators' Benefits Board (OEBB), carriers, consumer organizations, hospitals, retail pharmacies, 340B covered entities, pharmaceutical manufacturers, pharmacy benefit managers, and patient advocacy groups.
-After each focus group meeting, Myers and Stauffer compiled a summary document and then created a final report identifying any critical discussions, recommendations, or strategies that arose from the constituent group engagement meetings.
+After each focus group meeting, Myers and Stauffer compiled a summary document and then created a final report identifying any critical discussions, recommendations, or strategies that arose from the constituent group engagement meetings6.
+The board, through the assistance with staff, also contracted with Lou Savage to-conducted in-person and online community forums to discuss the high cost of prescription drugs and its effect on Oregonians' lives, health, and budgets.
 The board also contracted with Horvath Health Policy to provide consultant services.
 Their work is referenced throughout this report and included in the appendices.